In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Default roles

-- Requirements modeller: can edit requirements
+- Requirements modeller: can edit requirements.

-- Requirements reviewer: can make a requirements analysis
+- Requirements reviewer: can perform requirements analysis.

-- Verification manager: can develop a verification plan
+- Verification manager: can develop a verification plan.

 Fixed roles